ucl-tbr-group-project/regression/README.md

  - `--score`, if provided, is choice of metric to optimize against (defaults to "r2", can be either "mae", "r2", "adjusted_r2" or "std_error"),
  - `--strategy`, if provided, is sampling strategy for hyperparamter optimization (defaults to "grid", can be either "grid" or "bayesian"),
  - `--keep-unimproved` enables saving model directories corresponding to models that are worse than the last best model encountered (off to save space by default),
- - `--keep-trained-models`, enables saving pickled models in addition to performance plots (off to save space by default).
+ - `--save-trained-models`, enables saving pickled models in addition to performance plots (off to save space by default),
+ - `--n-jobs` can be used to enable parallel processing, optimal setting depends on the hardware used (1 means no parallelization),
+ - `--save-plots` enables saving generation of PDF and PNG performance plots for each fold (off to save space by default).

 ### Benchmarking models